learn-co-students/ttt-with-ai-project-v-000/README.md

 https://blog.yechiel.me/puts-solution-61f4eef49bc1#.gcy9ucr87

-You can read more about my journy at https://blog.yechiel.me/ or learn more about me and get in touch at https://yechiel.me
+You can read more about my journy at https://blog.yechiel.me/ or learn more about me and get in touch at yechiel.me

-<a href='https://learn.co/lessons/ttt-with-ai-project' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-with-ai-project'>Tic-Tac-Toe with AI</a> on Learn.co and start learning to code for free.</p>